Sycamorers/vggt-qwen3/README.md

   --num-views 10
 ```
 - The generator loops over ARKitScenes plane annotations, crafts Chinese/English hybrid prompts, and writes RoomPlan-compatible `action_json` blobs.
+- **How it is used**: Stage 3 consumes only the ARKit synthetic dataset (`mix_ratio: 1.0`) and increases `num_views` to 10 while enabling the `loss_heads` in `configs/stage3_arkit.yaml`.
+The JSON targets supervise the RoomPlan action head, while the accompanying instructions keep the language model grounded in natural prompts that describe the ARKitScenes geometry.
+- **ARKit synthetic RoomPlan** – pseudo-instructions derived from Apple ARKit plane detections; each sample pairs 10 camera views with an action schema (e.g., `place_anchor`) so Stage 3 learns structured JSON heads directly aligned with ARKit APIs.

 ### Validation
 After each conversion, spot-check examples with: